airbop/airbop-simple-jar/README.md

     AirBop mAirBop = new AirBop();
     mAirBop.unRegister(getApplicationContext());

+### 6. Add the jar to your Proguard setup

+If you are proguarding your App (and you should be) add the following to your configuration file:

+    -libraryjars .\libs\airbop.jar
+    -keep class com.airbop.library.** { *; }

-### 6. See the sample for more information
+### 7. See the sample for more information

-If you are confused at all please see the sample location within the `example/AirBopJarDemo` diurectory of our github repository.
+If you are confused at all please see the sample location within the `example/AirBopJarDemo` directory of our GitHub repository.
 It is a working example of how to use the airbop.jar.

 ## Custom Message Handling